-To capture participants' level of trait SE, we used the original (trait version) RSES (Rosenberg, 1965), which consists of 10 items (5 reverse scored) (sample item: "On the whole, I am satisfied with myself").
-Like in Study 1a, a 1 (strongly disagree) to 5 (strongly agree) Likert scale was used.
+To capture participants' level of trait SE, we used the original (trait version) RSES (Rosenberg, 1965), which consists of 10 items (5 reverse scored; sample item: "On the whole, I am satisfied with myself").
+As in Study 1a, a Likert scale ranging from 1 (strongly disagree) to 5 (strongly agree) was used.
 The alpha reliability of this measure was .93.
 Neuroticism was assessed with the Big Five Inventory (BFI; John & Srivastava, 1999), with an alpha of .88.
-Both measures were assessed at the beginning of the survey (i.e., before filling out the daily measures).
+Both measures were administered at the beginning of the survey (i.e., before the participants filled out the daily measures).

-To assess interindividual differences in social interaction quantity and quantity, the social inclusion indices of Study 1a were aggregated across days.
-As was done with daily SE in Study 1a, the reliability of these indices was obtained from the HLM outputs of the intercept-only models calculated separately for each variable.
-The resulting values are depicted at the diagonal of Table 3, ranging between .76 and .92.
+To assess interindividual differences in social interaction quantity and quantity, we aggregated the social inclusion indices of Study 1a across days.
+As we did with daily SE in Study 1a, we obtained the reliability of these indices from the HLM outputs of the intercept-only models calculated separately for each variable.
+The resulting values are depicted at the diagonal of Table 1, ranging between .76 and .92.

-Study 1b Results
+Results